-In this Letter, we investigate this question in detail experimentally and numerically by studying the angular memory effect of transmission eigenchannels in wide diffusive slabs.
+In this Letter, we investigate this question experimentally and numerically by studying the angular memory effect of transmission eigenchannels in wide diffusive slabs.
 Compared to random incident wavefronts, we find that the angular memory-effect range is enhanced for high-transmission channels, but reduced for low-transmission channels.
-These phenomena can be explained qualitatively by the robustness of the transmission eigencahnnels against the sample tilt or incident wavefront tilt.
-Our work illustrates the significance of high-transmission channels in memory-effect-based imaging applications: they not only penetrate deeper inside a diffusive medium, but also provide a wider field of view as a result of enhanced angular memory-effect range.
-Furthermore, we observe the opposite behavior in reflection, where the angular memory-effect range is reduced for high-transmission channels.
-This result suggests that the angular memory-effect range of reflected light may be introduced as a signature of coupling light into high-transmission channels in experiments where there is no access to the light field behind scattering media~\cite{2015_Park_OptCommun, 2015_Choi_OptExpress, 2015_Choi_SciRep, 2016_Park_PRB, 2018_Choi_NatPhoton}.
+These phenomena can be explained by the robustness of the transmission eigenchannels against sample tilt or incident wavefront tilt.
+Our work illustrates the significance of high-transmission channels in memory-effect-based imaging applications: they not only penetrate deeper inside a diffusive medium, but also provide a wider field of view due to their enhanced angular memory-effect range.
+Furthermore, we observe the opposite behavior in reflection, where the angular memory-effect range is reduced for high-transmission channels but enhanced for low-transmission channels.
+This result suggests that the angular memory-effect range of reflected light may be used as a signature of coupling light into high-transmission channels in experiments where there is no access to the light field behind scattering media~\cite{2015_Park_OptCommun, 2015_Choi_OptExpress, 2018_Choi_NatPhoton}.

-Experimentally we measure the angular memory effect by selectively coupling coherent light into high or low-transmission channels.
-The scattering sample is made of close-packed zinc oxide (ZnO) nanoparticles (spin-coated on a cover slip).
+Experimentally we measure the angular memory effect by selectively coupling coherent light into a single transmission eigenchannel.
+The scattering sample consists of densely-packed zinc oxide (ZnO) nanoparticles spin-coated on a cover slip.
 The thickness of the ZnO layer $L \simeq 10$ \textmu m is much smaller than its transverse dimensions (2 cm $\times$ 2 cm).
-Since the transport mean free path $l_{\rm t} \sim 1.5$ \textmu m is much shorter than $L$, light transport in the sample is diffusive.
-The average transmittance for random incident wavefronts is $\langle T\rangle \simeq 0.2$.
+Since the transport mean free path $l_{\rm t} \simeq 1.5$ \textmu m is much shorter than $L$, light transport in the sample is diffusive.
+The measured transmittance averaged over random incident wavefronts is $\overline{T} \simeq 0.2$.